MIBbrandon/Athena/README.md

 ## How to use
 First, you should have Python 3 with the required packages specified in requirements.txt.

 Then, you'll want to download the repository as a zip file or clone it.
-Then you must run app.py within /server, which uses the Flask framework so that it can be interactive in your browser.
+You must run app.py within /server, which uses the Flask framework so that it can be interactive in your browser.

 Once the server is running and you've accessed the page, you should see something like this: